gramineproject/graphene/CONTRIBUTING.rst

    reviewers' permission before doing a force-push.
 #.
 Reviewers shouldn't push commits to the PR, only the authors are allowed to
    do so.
 #.
-Reviewers add comments to the changes.
+Reviewers add comments to the changes using Reviewable.io integration.
 #.
-The author discusses the remarks and implements fixes in separate commits.
+The author discusses the remarks and implements fixes in separate commits
-   Loop to point 4. until all comments are resolved and all reviewers mark the PR as approved.
+   (ideally, using ``git commit --fixup``).
+Loop to point 4. until the PR is approved (see :ref:`merging_policy`).
 #.
-The author squashes fix-up commits with original ones, rebases them to
+One of the maintainers squashes fix-up commits with original ones, rebases
-   current master (in case of conflicts) and, if needed and approved by the reviewers, does a force-push to share the final version of the changes.
+   them onto the current master and force-pushes it to share and test the final version of the changes.

-#.
-The reviewer is responsible for ensuring that the squash is a real squash
-   without any additional changes (except resolving conflicts).
-Only after that they can execute rebase+merge to master.
+.. _merging_policy:

 PR Merging Policy
 ^^^^^^^^^^^^^^^^^